Variational Neural-Network Ansatz for Continuum Quantum Field Theory

 From a physics perspective, a particularly enticing idea is to extend NQFS to relativistic QFT, which would require a move to the thermodynamic limit and also a resolution to Feynman's warning about the sensitivity to high frequencies suffered by variational methods in relativistic QFT~\cite{feynman1988difficulties}.
 A generalization to fermionic fields would also be fascinating; to enforce antisymmetry here, one could use a Deep Sets with an antisymmetric aggregation function, such as a Slater determinant.
 Another interesting avenue is application to real-time dynamics of QFT, which could provide physics simulations beyond the Euclidean time formulation.
 Moreover, the NQFS framework can be straightforwardly adapted to $d\geq 2$ spatial dimensions by treating positions $x_i$ as $d$-dimensional vectors.
 This could enable simulation of higher dimensional QFTs and surpass the capabilities of traditional methods like continuous tensor networks~\cite{Jennings_2015, Tilloy2019}.

+\emph{Code Availability}--- Codes to run the simulations in this Letter are available on GitHub at Ref.~\cite{NQFS_Repo}.

 \emph{Acknowledgements}--- The authors acknowledge useful feedback and discussions from Isaac Chuang, Martin Ganahl, Bryan Clark, William Detmold, Alexander Zlokapa, Trevor McCourt, Rikab Gambhir, Aldi Maraya, Phiala Shanahan, and James Stokes.
 JMM acknowledges the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing the computing resources used in this paper.
 JMM acknowledges support from the National Science Foundation Graduate Research Fellowship under Grant No. 2141064.
-DL acknowledges support from the Co-Design Center for Quantum Advantage (C2QA) and the NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI).
+DL acknowledges support from the NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI).
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.

 \onecolumngrid

 \twocolumngrid